DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight99 kg (15 st 8 lb) PositionCentre

 DoB1983-03-09 BirthplaceCamborne Height2.06 m (6' 9") Weight125 kg (19 st 9 lb) PositionLock

-Luke played for Wales at Under 19 and 21 levels and graduated through the Newport youth system.
-Luke made his international debut against South Africa as a replacement at the Millennium Stadium in November 2004.
+Luke played for Wales at Under 19 and 21 levels and graduated through the Newport youth system and made his international debut against South Africa as a replacement at the Millennium Stadium in November 2004.

-He had to wait until 2009 to play a part in the RBS 6 Nations match, starting against Scotland.
-Luke featured in all seven of Wales’ games in the Rugby World Cup in 2011.
+He had to wait until 2009 to play a part in the RBS 6 Nations match, starting against Scotland and he went onto feature in all seven of Wales’ games in the Rugby World Cup in 2011.

 DoB1990-04-05 BirthplaceGloucester Height1.98 m (6' 6") Weight106 kg (16 st 9 lb) PositionWing